blinksh/blink/README.md

+# About this fork

+- Fixes minor build errors in Xcode 8
+- Fixes minor build errors in Xcode 9/iOS 11
+- Makes it easier to build with your own Apple developer account

 # Blink Shell for iOS
 Do Blink!
 [Blink](http://blink.sh) is the first professional, desktop-grade terminal for iOS that leverages the support of Mosh and SSH.
 Thus, we can unequivocally guarantee stable connections, lightning-fast speeds, and full configurations.
 It can and should be your all-day-long tool.